 Local government pension schemes (LGPS) are influential in the UK’s investment landscape.
-Indeed, the 89 retirement funds for police officers, firefighters and teachers in England and Wales collectively manage hundreds of billions of pounds in assets.
+Indeed, the 89 such retirement funds in England and Wales collectively manage hundreds of billions of pounds in assets.
 The government wants them to be even more influential.

 Five years ago, it encouraged public sector schemes to consider funding the upgrade of the UK’s crumbling infrastructure by asking them to pool their capital.
 Now it wants them to invest in British assets as the government seeks to boost the economy post-Covid.
 But what are the stewards of more than £250bn collectively putting their money to work?
 Are they benefiting from pooling?
 And are they interested in “build back better”?
 We spoke to the schemes, their asset managers and advisers to find out.